 - One-Leg Stand

 While the police officer may have given you other tests, these are the only three tests that have been validated by the NHTSA.
 Police officers use these tests as a means to indicate whether you have been driving under the influence of alcohol or drugs.
-Physical conditions that affect your brain, eyes or parts of your body that involve standing or walking may negatively affect your performance on these tests, whether you have consumed alcohol or not.
+Physical conditions that affect your brain, eyes or parts of your body that involves standing or walking may negatively affect your performance on these tests, whether you have consumed alcohol or not.